 Section 5(a).
-Medical Services and Supplies Provided by Physicians and Other Health Care Professionals
+Medical Services and Supplies Provided by Physicians and Other Healthcare Professionals

-Important things you should keep in mind about these b penefits: • Please remember that all benefits are subject to the defin brochure and are payable only when we determine they a ons in this • The calendar year deductible is \$350 per person (\$700 if Family) under the High and Standard Option.
-The calend in this Section.
-We added "(no deductible)" to show whe lar year deductible applies to a almost all benefits • The non-PPO benefits are the standard benefits of this Pl PPO provider.
-When no PPO provider is available, non-I 11 5 5 when you use a • Be sure to read Section 4, Your costs for covered service sharing works.
-Also, read Section 9 for information about you are age 65 or over.
-When you use a PPO hospital, the professionals who provide services to you in a hospital may not all be preferred providers.
-If they are not, they will be paid by this Plan as non-PPO providers.
-However, if the services are rendered at a PPO hospital, we will pay up to the Plan allowable for services of radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists and pathologists who are not preferred providers at the preferred provider rate.
-You will be responsible for the difference between the plan allowance and the billed amount. • We will provide PPO benefits if you are admitted to a no We will also provide PPO benefits if you receive care fro PPO hospital, when admitted due to a medical emergence between the plan allowance and the billed amount. om professionals who provide services in a non- • YOU MUST GET PREAUTHORIZATION FOR CE PROCEDURES.
-FAILURE TO DO SO WILL RESU Please refer to preauthorization information in Section 3 preauthorization.
-LT IN A MINIMUM OF \$1 00 PENALTY. • We cover up to 16 tests for Urine Drug Testing (UDT) pe er person per calendar year.
-Benefits Description After the calendar le Note: The calendar year deductible applies to We say "(no deductible)" whe almost all benefits in this Se n it does not apply. ction.
-Diag gnostic and treatment services High Option Standard O ption l • ofessional services of physicians In physician's office Routine physical examinations Office medical consultations Second surgical opinions PPO: \$20 copayment (no deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed PPO: \$15 copay office visits to pro- care physicians; copayment for ovisits to specialis deductible) rimary \$30 ffice / Advance care planning amount Non-PPO: 35% of the
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 if enrollment is Self Plus One or Self and Family) under the High and Standard Option.
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(no deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
+PPO benefits apply only when you use a PPO provider.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - When you use a PPO hospital, the professionals who provide services to you in a hospital may not all be preferred providers.
+If services are rendered by non-PPO providers at a PPO hospital, we will pay up to the Plan allowable. - We will provide PPO benefits if you are admitted to a non-PPO hospital due to a medical emergency.
+We will also provide PPO benefits if you receive care from professionals who provide services in a non-PPO hospital, when admitted due to a medical emergency. - YOU MUST GET PREAUTHORIZATION FOR CERTAIN OUTPATIENT IMAGING PROCEDURES.
+Please refer to preauthorization information in Section 3 to be sure which procedures require preauthorization. - We cover up to 16 tests for Urine Drug Testing (UDT) per person per calendar year. - The services listed below are for the charges billed by a physician or other healthcare professional for your surgical care.
+See Section 5(c) for charges associated with a facility (i.e., hospital or other outpatient facility, etc.).

+Benefits Description pay · year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(no deductible)" when it does not apply.
+Diagnostic and treatment services High Option Standard Option Professional services of physicians In physician's office Routine physical examinations Office medical consultations Second surgical opinions Advance care planning Telehealth visit provided by a healthcare provider other than MDLIVE.
+Note: See Alternative treatments for coverage of Christian Science practitioners.
+Note: For additional telehealth benefits see Telehealth with MDLIVE below.
+PPO: \$20 copayment (no deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount PPO: \$15 copayment for office visits to primary care physicians; \$30 copayment for office visits to specialists (no deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount